PowerLoom/snapshotter-lite-v2/README.md

     }
 ```

+### Local Collector

+The local collector is a separate containerized component that receives snapshot submissions from the snapshotter node over gRPC (port 50051 by default).
+It acts as an intermediary service that handles the reliable delivery of snapshots to the protocol's sequencer based on the data market contract configuration.

+This architecture separates the resource-intensive computation of snapshots (handled by the snapshotter's compute modules) from the submission process (handled by the collector).
+The collector container can be shared across multiple snapshotter instances and will be automatically spawned if not already running.

+* Read more on Powerloom Docs: [Local Collector](https://docs.powerloom.io/docs/Protocol/Specifications/Snapshotter/local-collector)

 ## Setup
 There are multiple ways to set up the Snapshotter Lite Node.
 You can either use the Docker image or run it directly on your local machine.